audiofilter/spuc_filter/README.md

 Simulataneously enable multiple filters for comparison

-Filter types in SPUC (not all in this app)
+Filter types in SPUC (not all in this app):

 	   * Butterworth
 	   * Chebyshev
 	   * Elliptic